10 Home Office Workstation Tips: Boost Productivity and Reduce Stress

 7. Office Environment

-There is no such thing as a “perfect” office environment.
-What’s ideal for me may be the opposite of what’s best for you.
+There is no such thing as a “perfect” office environment as everyone is different.
 The important thing is that you identify what works for you and make it happen.
-Not sure where to start?
-No problem.

 Indoor plants have been shown to prevent fatigue during attention-demanding work.
 Warmer office temperatures have also been linked to improved output and fewer mistakes.

 For the color of walls, reds and whites can stifle productivity while soft blue and green colors can aid in concentration.

 Related to your office environment is the need to remove any fun distractions from your desk or surrounding area.
 It can be hard to be totally productive when something more interesting, like a book, TV, or games console, is right nearby.

 If possible, move these distractions into another room so you’re less tempted.
 This should include your phone, providing you don’t need it for work—otherwise, you might see a flashing notification and get pulled away.

 9. Get a Standing Desk